Lillard, Blazers escape Nets, advance to play-in series

 LAKE BUENA VISTA, Fla.
+(AP) — With the season threatening to slip away, Damian Lillard decided it was time to shoot, even though he was so far his foot was touching the logo near midcourt.

+A few minutes later, he flung his body to the floor near the same spot, coming up with a steal that was the biggest defensive play of the game.

-(AP) — Damian Lillard sent Portland into the NBA’s first play-in series with 42 more points and a crucial steal, helping the Trail Blazers escape with a 134-133 victory over the Brooklyn Nets on Thursday night.
+Lillard did it all to give Portland a spot in the NBA’s first play-in series, scoring 42 points to help the Trail Blazers escape with a 134-133 victory over the Brooklyn Nets on Thursday night.

+“The urgency, the energy, the pace, everything, just felt like something was on the line,” LIllard said.

 The Trail Blazers secured the No. 8 seed in the Western Conference only after Brooklyn’s Caris LeVert, who scored 37 points, missed a jumper just before time expired.
 Portland will play ninth-seeded Memphis on Saturday.
 If the Grizzlies win, the deciding game would be Sunday.